Canadian Advisory Board Roles and Expectations

 The IAPP’s Canadian Advisory Board is critical to the development of the IAPP in Canada, actively supporting the IAPP in identifying programming and content that matches the specific needs of Canadian data protection professionals.

-The board is led by IAPP Canada Managing Director, Kris Klein, CIPP/C, and meets roughly once every two months via teleconference.
+The board is led by IAPP Canada Managing Director, Kris Klein, CIPP/C, CIPM, FIP and meets roughly once every two months via teleconference with additional calls taking place in the fall.
 It also typically meets in-person at the annual IAPP Canada Privacy Symposium.

 Canadian Advisory Board Expectations

 All Canadian Advisory Board members are expected to: